Dalit Bahujan Adivasis are creating the future today

 We want to move beyond atrocity & charity to ultimately find our own self-determination.
 Our leaders are building projects rooted in FOSS principles so that our vision of technology centers a commitment to universal access to knowledge, research and education.
 It is our hope then to create a culture of openness to drive a new era of participatory development, growth, and productivity.

-In sum we organize, train, and create to disrupt caste and provide an alternative vision to the internet of caste apartheid.
+We organize, train, and create to disrupt caste and provide an alternative vision to the internet of caste apartheid.

 Founder - Executive Director